OpenRBE/Orientation/TZM-Original-Unmodified.md

+[This text was copied from the TZM website (http://thezeitgeistmovement.com/orientation) on 2/9/2015 and may not reflect the current version or that which can be found there in PDF file format.]

 About:

 The Zeitgeist Movement Defined is the official, representative text of the global, non-profit sustainability advocacy organization known as The Zeitgeist Movement (TZM).